 About

 The PCJJ Legislative Committee is hosting an Advancing Priorities presentation series featuring presenters invited to provide education on active policy efforts aligned with Council priorities.
-The Advancing Priorities Series seeks to enhance shared understanding of priority issues, provide educational policy-specific convening spaces, and deepen relationships with partners before the 2026 session.
+The Advancing Priorities Series seeks to enhance shared understanding of priority issues, provide educational policy-specific convening spaces, and deepen relationships with partners.
 Meetings are open to the public and the PCJJ welcomes participation from its system and community partners.

 Upcoming